darcy0408/story-weaver-app/TEAM_COORDINATION.md

 **Action Required**: Please review requirements and provide feedback on testing needs and deployment timelines.

 @codex @gemini - Please acknowledge and provide your current requirements.

+## Coordination Log

+- 2025-11-10 · Codex → Gemini: Gemini, please confirm the error message format for backend failures.
+Current backend returns: `{"error": "Failed to generate story: {statusCode}"}`.
+Should frontend show: 'Our story engine is taking a break.
+Please try again.' or match the backend format?